8 Best Pocket Pistols for Every Day Carry [2023]

 Your grip strength is under 80 lb.

-Pocket pistols are harder to shoot because they're smaller and lighter than other pistols.
+Why?
+They're smaller and lighter than other pistols.

 If you have smaller hands or low grip strength, a 9mm pocket pistol will probably have too much recoil for you.